cadojo/aperiodic/blog/posts/wrongful-partisanship/index.md

 ---
-title: Wrongful Partisanship by HPD
+title: Wrongful Partisanship
 date: 2022-10-17
-file-modified: 2022-10-17
+file-modified: 2022-10-18
 image: images/police-halls.jpeg
 description: |
   _The actions taken by Houston Police at the Commissioners Court were wrong._
 author: "Joe(y) Carpinelli"
 categories:
+  - Law
   - Politics
-  - Police
   - Houston
   - Offprint
 ---

 :::{.callout-note appearance="simple"}
-This article is a response to HPD action at the Harris County Commissioners Court on October 11th, 2022.
-A slightly shorter form was submitted as a letter to the Editorial Board of the Houston Chronicle, formally in response to Jen Rice's [article](https://www.houstonchronicle.com/politics/houston/article/At-Harris-County-Commissioners-Court-budget-17502354.php) outlining the timing of events.
+This article is my opinion and response to HPD action at the Harris County Commissioners Court on October 11th, 2022.
+A shorter form was submitted as a letter to the Editorial Board of the Houston Chronicle, formally in response to Jen Rice's [article](https://www.houstonchronicle.com/politics/houston/article/At-Harris-County-Commissioners-Court-budget-17502354.php) outlining the timing of events.
 [Banner image](images/police-halls.jpeg) credits to [Jen Rice](https://twitter.com/jen_rice_/status/1579863310685851650?s=20&t=ERT1WOCBfAciLdWxTB_-TA) and the Houston Chronicle.
 :::

-Taxpayer dollars allocated toward public safety should not be used as props for a partisan political stunt.
+Resources paid for by taxpayers should not be used as props for a partisan political stunt.
 The Houston Police Department (HPD) actions taken at the Harris County Commissioners Court on